Mentors Are Career Dynamite – If You Can Find One

 ”

-Payment can also be a way to compensate for the high rates of exhaustion and malaise in the working world.
-Alexis points to shifts in organizational priorities and worker burnout as significant challenges in 2022 for work generally, and mentorship specifically.
-"Looking at the tech industry, specifically, I suspect we’ll see organizations trying to make do with fewer new hires and/or fewer people overall in H2 [the second half of the year] than most were anticipating.
+Payment could also be a way to compensate for the high rates of exhaustion and malaise in the working world.
+Alexis points to shifts in organisational priorities and worker burnout as significant challenges in 2022 for work generally, and mentorship specifically.
+"Looking at the tech industry, specifically, I suspect we’ll see organisations trying to make do with fewer new hires and/or fewer people overall in H2 [the second half of the year] than most were anticipating.
 That leads to folks being stretched thin, so burnout is inevitable.
-Adding mentorship on top of day-by-day tasks is hard enough, let alone when someone is already burned out.
-You want to prioritizes it, of course, but it’s a hard thing to juggle sometimes."
+Adding mentorship on top of day-by-day tasks is hard enough, let alone when someone is already burnt out.
+You want to prioritise it, of course, but it’s a hard thing to juggle sometimes."

 Advertisement